git-for-windows/git-for-windows.github.io/FAQ.md

 ## Switch locale for git-bash launcher in windows

-Some developers want to start git-bash with a different language.
+Some developers want to start git-bash (of Git SDK for Windows) with a different language.
-To achive this in windows following command could be place inside the launcher:
+To achive this in windows following command could be placed inside the launcher:
 C:\Windows\System32\cmd.exe /c "set LANG=en_GB && start C:\git-sdk-64\git-bash.exe && exit"
 Replace "en_GB" with your preferred locale.